Updated: Jun 22

-I’m in DC, having just attended a day-long workshop facilitated by a futurist, exploring how trends in adjacent industries will impact the future of the nursing profession.
+I’m in DC, having just attended a day-long workshop facilitated by someone called a futurist, exploring how trends in adjacent industries will impact the future of the nursing profession.
 (Imagine a world where your “smart garage”, linked to the floor of your house that knows your weight, and to a fridge that charts your eating habits, suggests you not take the car to work...because it thinks you need to go on a diet and should walk to work).
 More on that in a future post.

 So I’m chewing on what I learned today as I step into the airport terminal and head to grab a meal during my two hour wait to go home.
 I’m contemplating the menu when my phone alerts me that my flight departure is now delayed from 6:55 to 9:35 pm.